 You are your worst critic.
-It is a common habit for individuals to hold themselves to the highest standards and essentially beat themselves up when those expectations aren’t met.
-Though it is normal to be harder on yourself than others, too much negative thinking about yourself can lead to an array of consequences.
-When you reach a level in which you truly despise who you are, something has to be done about it.
-If your feelings about yourself aren’t resolved, it can wreak havoc on your life relationships, career, and overall well-being.
+It is a common habit for individuals to hold themselves to the highest standards and then beat themselves up when those expectations aren’t met.
+It is normal to be harder on yourself than others.
+But, much negative thinking about yourself can lead to an array of consequences.
+When you reach a level where you truly hate who you are, something must be done about this self loathing.
+If your feelings about yourself aren’t resolved, it can destroy your life relationships, career, and well-being.

 The first step to stopping self-loathing or self-hate would be to be aware of the signs that you just don’t love yourself or believe in who you are anymore.

 Lots of people who hate themselves will often use food as a form of punishment.
 Some, choose to eat too much while others don’t eat enough.
 Overeating becomes a pattern and reason for hating yourself.
 Essentially by eating more food, you feel shame later and as a result, have lived up to the negative opinion you have of yourself.
 Those who under eat often feel as if they don’t deserve nourishment and deprive themselves of foods they both love and need.